muratk3n/thirdwave/en/tweets/2020/week21c.md

 ultimately lead to "the death of the socially learned self".
 You cld burn a fuse tho, watch out.
 Krishna almost died.
 Krishnamurti did okay, but he had many others helping him.
-Some high level teachers even, tough mofos spent a few years not being able to keep food down and lived on freaking jello, yoghurt.
-This shit can kill you.
+Some high level teachers even, tough mofos, spent a few years not being able to keep food down and lived on freaking jello, simple yoghurt.
+The shit can kill you.
 Beware.

 "Can you get rid of your culture codes?"